 After any abnormal or difficult kidding,you should glove up and manually go inside the doe to check for undelivered live or dead kids.
 Be careful not to disturb the tissues attached to the inside of the doe's uterus.
-Pregnancy in goats is accompanied by great risks, occurring outside under a wide variety of dangerous conditions and usually occurs unassisted.
-It is remarkable that more pregnancy-related deaths do not occur.
-There are many things that producers can do themselves to assist their goats but there are times when vet help is essential.
+Pregnancy and giving birth are accompanied by great risks, occurring outside under a wide variety of oftentimes dangerous conditions.
+It is remarkable that more pregnancy- and birthing-related deaths do not occur.
+There are many things you can do to assist your goats but there are times when vet help is essential.

 Important!
 Please Read This Notice!